 Online Writing Placement

-Students who are new to Bowling Green State University are asked to write a placement essay which determines the appropriate course in the General Studies Writing Program for them to enter:
+Students who are new to Bowling Green State University are asked to write a placement essay which determines the appropriate course in the University Writing Program for them to enter:

-To this end, the General Studies Writing Program has designed an online placement process which allows incoming students to write and submit their placement essay in the comfort of their own home or high school—and to choose the day upon which they do so.
+To this end, the University Writing Program has designed an online placement process which allows incoming students to write and submit their placement essay in the comfort of their own home or high school—and to choose the day upon which they do so.

-The online placement process works like this: students access BGSU’s writing placement site online, where they are provided with a short article of interest.
-After reading the article, the students are asked to write an essay in response to one of three prompts which relate to the subject matter discussed in the article.
-Students are allotted 24 hours in which to read the article, take notes, write a short essay, proofread and edit their work, and submit the essay on BGSU’s site.
-The essay must be produced without assistance from anyone and without any other sources; only the article read on the placement site can be used as a source.
+The online placement process works like this: students access BGSU’s writing placement site online, where they are provided with three prompts.
+The students are asked to write an essay in response to one of three prompts.
+Students are allotted 24 hours in which to read the prompts, take notes, write a short essay, proofread and edit their work, and submit the essay and revision plan on BGSU’s site.
+The essay must be produced without assistance from anyone and without any other sources.
 The the entire process ordinarily does not take more than a couple of hours.

-You will be given a choice of three possible writing prompts related to the essay you were asked to read.
+You will be given a choice of three possible writing prompts.
 Read each prompt carefully and then choose ONE you wish to write on.

-While you are expected to spend no more than two hours writing an essay of no more than 800 words in response to the prompt you selected, you will actually have a 24-hour window within which to submit your essay.
-The 24-hour period will begin when you first access the site and will end 24 hours later; you may access the site an unlimited number of times within that 24-hour period, and you may submit your essay at any point in that 24-hour period.
-However, you may submit only one essay.
+While you are expected to spend no more than two hours writing an essay of no more than 800 words in response to the prompt you selected, you will actually have a 24-hour window within which to submit your essay and revision plan.
+The 24-hour period will begin when you first access the site and will end 24 hours later; you may access the site an unlimited number of times within that 24-hour period, and you may submit your essay and revision plan at any point in that 24-hour period.
+However, you may submit only one essay and revision plan.

-You are encouraged to write your essay using your own word processing software (such as Word), and must cut and paste your essay into the writing placement text box to submit your essay.
+You are encouraged to write your essay and revision plan using your own word processing software (such as Word), and must cut and paste your essay and revision into the writing placement text box to submit them.

-When your 24-hour window for submitting your essay has ended, your access to the site will end, so be sure to complete and submit your essay within that 24-hour period.
+When your 24-hour window for submitting your essay and revision plan has ended, your access to the site will end, so be sure to complete and submit your essay and revision plan within that 24-hour period.